MrThePlague/mrtheplague.github.io/_posts/2021-05-9-vs-code-remote-containers.md

 <div class="box-note">
     <strong>A Note About Git: </strong>If you're planning on using Git from within the remote container environment, and you use SSH keys to authenticate your repo, you'll have share your keys <em>into</em> the container.
 You can do this easily from your local machine's terminal by running the command <code>ssh-add</code>.
 For more info on the <code>ssh-add</code> command, see <a href="https://www.ssh.com/academy/ssh/add">here</a>.
 </div>

+#### 6. Customise Extensions

+Once our development environment is up and running, we can install any of our language-specific extensions into the development environment itself, by following the normal installation process (⌘-⇧-X).
+When the extensions are installed, they will be added to your `devcontainer.json` file, which ensures that they're present every time you launch this environment.

+This is great if you work on multiple different computers, and you'd like to version control the development environment _with_ your project, or if you are working on a team and you want to ensure that new contributors have a set of baseline extensions installed by default.

 ### Possibilities